laligelencser/CellularMax/README.md

 5. click on grid to add or remove active cells

-6. press Space to start the simulation or press N to advance one cycle
+6. press Space to start/stop the simulation or press N to advance one cycle

 ### Tests